Central Air Conditioner Buyer’s Guide: Expert Advice

 Features

-Noise.
-If you’re outside unit will be placed close to a deck or patio, you may want to consider a unit with a low decibel rating.
+• Noise.
+If you’re outside, the unit will be placed close to a deck or patio; you may want to consider a unit with a low decibel rating.

 Choosing Your Central Air Conditioner

-Now that you’ve done your due diligence and considered all the points above you’re closer to making a decision.
-But you want to make the right decision.
+Now that you’ve done your due diligence and considered all the points above, you’re closer to deciding on a Central Air Conditioner.

 For many people, it’s going to come down to budget.
 You can only buy what you can afford.
-Putting that aside, making a bullet point list for yourself should help you choose.
+Budget aside, making a bullet point list should help you choose.

-Start off by identifying what type of central air conditioner you want.
+Start by identifying what type of central air conditioner you want.
 A bare-bones, single-stage, dual-stage, or variable-speed air conditioner?
-Note that this choice often goes hand-in-hand with your SEER2 or energy efficiency preferences or requirements.
+Note that the choice often goes hand-in-hand with your SEER2 or energy efficiency preferences or requirements.

 Frequently Asked Questions